AdobeDocs/experience-platform.de-DE/help/sources/tutorials/api/collect/marketing-automation.md

 * Content-Type: `application/json`

-## Erstellen einer Ad-hoc-XDM-Klasse und eines Ad-hoc-Schemas
+## Create an ad-hoc XDM class and schema

-Um externe Daten [!DNL Platform] über Quell-Connectors zu importieren, müssen eine Ad-hoc-XDM-Klasse und ein Schema für die Rohquellendaten erstellt werden.
+In order to bring external data into [!DNL Platform] through source connectors, an ad-hoc XDM class and schema must be created for the raw source data.

-Um eine Ad-hoc-Klasse und ein Ad-hoc-Schema zu erstellen, führen Sie die im [Ad-hoc-Schema-Lernprogramm](../../../../xdm/tutorials/ad-hoc.md)beschriebenen Schritte aus.
+To create an ad-hoc class and schema, follow the steps outlined in the [ad-hoc schema tutorial](../../../../xdm/tutorials/ad-hoc.md).
 Beim Erstellen einer Ad-hoc-Klasse müssen alle in den Quelldaten gefundenen Felder im Anforderungstext beschrieben werden.

-Führen Sie die im Entwicklerhandbuch beschriebenen Schritte aus, bis Sie ein Ad-hoc-Schema erstellt haben.
+Continue following the steps outlined in the developer guide until you have created an ad-hoc schema.
 Die eindeutige Kennung (`$id`) des Ad-hoc-Schemas ist erforderlich, um mit dem nächsten Schritt dieses Lernprogramms fortzufahren.

 ## Erstellen einer Quellverbindung {#source}